 Prior to his installation at Pitt, Gallagher spent more than two decades in public service.
 In 2009, President Barack Obama appointed him to direct the National Institute of Standards and Technology.
 While in this role, Gallagher also served as acting deputy secretary of commerce before leaving for Pitt in the summer of 2014.

-Today, Gallagher serves as the chair of Internet2 and is active on a number of community boards, such as the United Way of Southwestern Pennsylvania and the Allegheny Conference on Community Development.
-He has previously completed terms on a wide range of community boards and committees, including President Obama’s 12-person Commission on Enhancing National Cybersecurity in 2016.
+Today, Gallagher serves as the chair of Internet2 and is active on a number of boards and forums, including the NCAA Division I Presidential Forum, the Allegheny Conference on Community Development and the United Way of Southwestern Pennsylvania.
+He has also completed terms on a wide range of community boards and committees, including President Obama’s 12-person Commission on Enhancing National Cybersecurity in 2016.

 Gallagher holds a PhD in physics from the University of Pittsburgh and a bachelor’s degree in physics and philosophy from Benedictine College in Kansas.